Personal Statement Teachers : 1-1 Personal Statement Preparation

 - You're in control, with lessons that fit around your schedule

 Hi there!
-My name is Grace and I have recently finished a French Literature MSt at Keble College, Oxford, for which I received a Distinction.
+My name is Grace.
+In 2023, I finished a French Literature MSt at Keble College, Oxford, for which I received a Distinction.
 I also completed a History and French BA for my undergraduate at Somerville College, Oxford and got a First Class.
-I’ve been tutoring for several years now so I have lots of experience, and I really enjoy being able to help students wherever I can.
-I’ve always put my academic studies first, and I know how important it is to do your best in exams; I find it extremely rewarding when I can help students to achieve this.
+I’ve been tutoring for seven years now so I have lots of experience, and I really enjoy being able to help students wherever I can.
+Throughout my time in education, I always put my academic studies first, and I know how important it is to do your best in exams; I find it extremely rewarding when I can help students to achieve this.
 Having got all A*s in GCSE and A-Level, and successfully passed through Oxford’s rigorous admissions process, I know first-hand what is required to do well at all of these stages.
-I also really enjoy teaching students and hope that my enthusiasm will make their sessions enjoyable – I’ve always seen myself becoming a teacher!
+I also really enjoy teaching students and hope that my enthusiasm will make their sessions enjoyable!

 My name is Nadia and I am a medical student currently studying at Newcastle University.
 I know that the interview cycle is tough for a lot of people, but I am here to help, having extensive experience with tutoring interviews, both for multiple mini-interviews (MMI) and panels.